harshlal028/webauthn/Explainer:-Credential-Manager-Trust-Group-Key.md

 Each CMTG Key is associated with a single passkey, i.e. the same CMTG Key is never shared between different passkeys, nor, consequently, between different relying parties.
 On the other hand, a single passkey may have multiple CMTG Keys associated with it.

-A credential manager that supports CMTG Keys will always return one if requested.
-If no CMTG private key exists for the selected passkey on the current device, the credential manager will create a new one.
+A credential manager that supports CMTG Keys will usually return one if requested.
+If no CMTG private key exists for the selected passkey on the current device, the credential manager will usually create a new one.
+A credential manager may not return a CMTG Key if e.g. it relies on the network to do so, and the network is down.

 Note: Credential manager implementations may choose to create CMTG keys up front, but as from the perspective of relying parties, a good mental model is still that they are created on demand on new devices that don't have any strong relationships to other devices.